Dear INS Members,

 Previous INS Congresses

 Future INS and Chapter events can be found under "Events", also view individual Chapter Pages for information.

 Previous Congress Supporters & Exhibitors

 Continuing Medical Education

-This activity is being planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education and the Royal College of Physicians and Surgeons of Canada.
+This activity is being planned and implemented in accordance with the Essential Areas and policies of the European and American Accreditation Councils for Continuing Medical Education, and shall provide continuing medical education for physicians.

 CME Mission Statement

 The International Neuromodulation Society promotes improvement in patient health care by providing physicians and allied health care professionals with high quality, evidence-based educational activities focusing on advances in the field of neuromodulation; basic, translational and clinical research; new technology; and global health care.
 The overarching goals are to enhance learners’ knowledge, competence and performance to improve patient access, selection, safety and clinical outcomes.